Stable rank of $\mathrm{C}(X)\rtimes\Gamma$: Stable rank of

 By Theorem 4.1 of \cite{CE-str1}, the Cuntz semigroup classifies homomorphisms from an inductive limit of interval algebras (AI algebra) to a C*-algebra $A$ with stable rank one.
 Therefore we have the following corollary. \begin{cor} Let $(X, \Int^d)$ be a free and minimal dynamical system.
 Let $\phi_1, \phi_2: I \to A =\mathrm{C}(X)\rtimes\Int^d$ be two homomorphisms, where $I$ is an AI algebra.
-Then $\phi_1$ and $\phi_2$ are approximately unitarily equivalent if, and only if, $[\phi_1] = [\phi_2]$ on the Cuntz semigroups. \end{cor}
+Then $\phi_1$ and $\phi_2$ are approximately unitarily equivalent if, and only if, $[\phi_1] = [\phi_2]$ at the level of the Cuntz semigroups. \end{cor}

 The next corollary follows from \cite{Thiel-sr1}: \begin{cor} Let $(X, \Gamma)$ be a free and minimal dynamical system with the (URP) and (COS).
 Then for every $f\in\mathrm{LAff}(\mathrm{T}(A))_{++}$, where $A=\mathrm{C}(X)\rtimes\Gamma$, there exists $a\in (A\otimes\mathcal K)^+$ such that